 \subsection{Setup}

-We assume a WLAN system with 10 APs in a 1000\,m $\times$ 1000\,m area, i.e., $K=10$.
-The carrier sensing range of the AP is a circle with a radius of 550\,m centered on the AP\cite{csrange1,csrange2,nakashima}, and the number of available channels $C$ is 3, which is equal for all APs.
+We assume a WLAN system with 10 APs in a 1000\,m $\times$ 1000\,m area, that is, $K=10$.
+The carrier sensing range of the AP is a circle with a radius of 550\,m centered on the AP\cite{csrange1,csrange2,nakashima}, and the number of available channels $C$ is three, which is equal for all APs.
 The total number of learning trials $T$ is set to 10,000.
 Since $K=10$, out of 10,000 trials, each AP performs CMAB learning only in 1,000 trials.
 The reward $r^{(t)}(c_{k}^{(t)})$ is defined as follows: